-From time to time children move villages – if this happens we will be in touch and can introduce you to a new sponsor child.
+From time to time children move villages.
+If this happens we will be in touch and can introduce you to a new sponsor child.
 School for Life will open its secondary school in 2018, with our first students graduating in 2024.
-If and when your child graduates, you will have an opportunity to sponsor a child in kindergarten.
+If and when your child graduates, you will have an opportunity to join us in Uganda for their graduation and then sponsor another lucky child in pre-school.

 Can I tell my friends about my sponsor child on social media?

 You are welcome to tell your friends about your sponsor child, but please don’t share images of them on social media.
-We respect the right to privacy of all the children in our care, and consent from parents or guardians is required before the distribution of any images.
+We respect the right to privacy of all the children in our care, and consent from a parent or guardian is required before the distribution of any images.